tkesgar/reine/README.md

 Returns the current state of value based on its age.

+### wrappedFn.reset([value])

+If no value is provided, sets the status to be "old", causing the next call to execute the function.

+If a value is provided, sets the current value to the provided value and refreshes the cache.

 ### wrappedFn(): Promise

 Retrieves the value for the function.
 Depending on the status: